moonscape09/SpeakWrite/README.md

 # SpeakWrite
 Deployed on: https://speakwrite-ui.vercel.app

-codebase moved to organization: https://github.com/SpeakWrite-CSC301
+Codebase moved to organization: https://github.com/SpeakWrite-CSC301

 SpeakWrite is an AI-powered conversational text-editing assistant that enhances productivity by transforming spoken ideas into polished text at conversational speeds.
 Designed to facilitate real-time brainstorming, it allows users to speak naturally while the AI rephrases their input into formal notes or complete sentences in a chosen tone.
 Whether for documentation, brainstorming, or content creation, SpeakWrite streamlines the writing process, making it faster and more efficient.